Smoking: Habit or Addiction?07 Jul 2019

 People all over the world have been using tobacco for centuries in various forms.
 It is also one of the cheapest and most easily available addictive substances in the world.
 Given these factors and the largely lax rules around buying, selling, and using tobacco, usage of the same is commonplace, and often socially accepted.
 This makes forming a habit of using tobacco easier.

 Smoking tobacco is both a physical addiction and a psychological habit.
-Nicotine provides a short-lived, but highly addictive boost, and eliminating it after regular usage causes one to experience cravings and withdrawal symptoms including:
+Nicotine provides a short-lived, but highly addictive boost, and eliminating it after regular usage causes one to experience cravings and smoking withdrawal symptoms including:

 - Irritability, frustration, or anger.